Seoul off the beaten path: 10 places to skip the crowds

 Seoul off the beaten path

 This residential neighborhood is tucked away on the cliffs of Bugaksan Mountain.
-You won’t find the bustling streets you might be used to around Hongdae or Insadong, and there are no skyscrapers like in Gangnam.
+You won’t find the bustling streets you might be used to around Hongdae or Insadong.
+And there are no skyscrapers like in Gangnam.

 Where to eat in Buam-dong